Solomonab2/Machine-Learning-with-TF-diamonds/README.md

 ##### Motivation

-I began my quest of learning TensorFlow through Google's Machine Learning Crash Course and followed the guides on building simple linear regression and binary classification models.
+I began my quest of learning TensorFlow through Google's Machine Learning Crash Course and followed thed binary classification models.
 From there, I moved on to TensorFlow's documentation and began teaching myself through the guides that they have posted on their website.
 At some point, there were questions that I had that could not be simply answered by the basic examples that I had covered, and I wanted a chance to test myself on the knowledge that I had been learning.

 One of the main questions that I had been pondering was "how can I take what I have learned, and apply it to a completely new set of data," and more specifically, "if I am able to find an intriguing set of data, how do I know what types of data I can build a model with, and how would I go about framing each of those in a scientific way that my model can understand?"
 Because of these questions, I set out to learn TensorFlow on one of the tfds datasets that is provided on TensorFlow's website.
 My goal in this first project with TF was the following:
   - To take a completely new example of data from TensorFlow's provided datasets and create several models that accomplished the following tasks: